 There are several different versions of Skype and Skype for Business.
 Of course, since ChromaCam is a PC only app, you will need a Windows PC and not a Mac or other machine.

-Then there is the Skype for Business app which is based on Lync 2013, and that Skype architecture is not supported by ChromaCam.
+- Unsupported: Then there is the Skype for Business app which is based on Lync 2013, and that Skype architecture is not supported by ChromaCam.
 The Skype for Business Web App is tied into Lync, and so it is not supported.
-The Windows 10 app, Skype Preview, is also similarly architected and not currently supported by ChromaCam.

-ChromaCam works great with both the Skype Web App, but you will have to have the browser plugin installed in order to make a video call (and thus use ChromaCam).
+- Skype Web App: ChromaCam works great with the Skype Web App, but you will have to have the browser plugin installed in order to make a video call (and thus use ChromaCam).
 In the Skype Web App, you will need to first start a video call, and hit the white plus button on the bottom of the call screen.
 Then select "audio and video settings" and then select ChromaCam from the Camera dropdown selector.